codio/site/source/docs/classes/unitmanagement/updateunit.html.md

 full_width: true
 ---

+### Projects assigned to the Class

-Individual units can also be updated if required although in most cases where you have added a Course into a class, the **[Upgrade Course](/docs/classes/unitmanagement/upgradecourse/)** feature is recommended.
+Individual units can be updated ,although in most cases where you have added a Course into a class, the **[Upgrade Course](/docs/classes/unitmanagement/upgradecourse/)** should be used.

 Click on the 3 blue vertical dots and select **Update Unit**